Chayan018/Customer-Churn-Prediction/README.md

   - Label Encoding
   - Train-test split

-- Model is saved as:
+- The trained model is saved as `customer_churn_model.pkl` using pickle.
+  This file is loaded in the Flask app to make real-time predictions without retraining.